cbelk/SmartyStreets/README.md

     * Street (freeform)

 The package supports both the GET and POST requests and returns an array of SmartResponse objects.
+The optional headers described in the API documentation are also supported through the HeadersOptional struct.
+Note: a nil value can be subsituted if you do not wish to set these optional headers.

 An example program using GET:<br>
 *Note: If you don't want to set any optional arguments you can pass in nil for the SmartRequestOptional parameter.*